-Remark4: Embedding (module put on a dedicated form factor) will be done on an audited site.
+Remark4: Embedding (module put on a dedicated form factor) will be done on an audited site if the Embedding phase (5a) is before the TOE delivery.

 2.5.2 TOE Life-cycle

 The Java Card System (the TOE) life cycle is part of the product life cycle, i.e. the Java Card platform with applications, which goes from product development to its usage by the final user.